AYA-magdi/Virtual-CPU-Emulator/README.md

 - Use memory, registers, and an ALU for processing.
 - Display the final state of memory and registers after execution.

-This project was created as part of the **Cairo University – Computer Scienc
+This project was created as part of the **Cairo University – Computer Science** coursework.

 ---